ZalehaAli/Data-Analytics-Portfolio/index.md

 <br>
 <a href="pdf/Stock Price_Master.pdf" target="_blank">View Python Program</a>
 ### Scope of Work -
-The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of various machine learning algorithms: Linear Regression, Logistic Regression, SVM, K-means, Random Forest and any other machine learning models learnt during the course.
+The main aim of the Capstone Project 4 is to exhibit the five stages of the data lifecycle through the use of various machine learning algorithms: Linear Regression, Logistic Regression, SVM, K-means, Random Forest and any other machine learning models learnt during the course.
 Participants, as part of the capstone project, will have to exhibit the following:
 <br>
 * Data collection from various sources
 <br>